rygel/lyricist/README.md

 - Add validUntil support.
 - Add checking if a route for a post already exists.
 - Replace Pegdown by [flexmark](https://github.com/vsch/flexmark-java)
+- Add support for hardcoded blog paths!
+- Add support for JSON frontmatter.
+- Add multi-language support, i.e. multiple versions of the same blog post in different languages.
+Add new directory hierarchy under the main one. `blog/en/` means all posts in English, `blog/de/` all posts in german, with fallback to the default language.

 ## DONE
 - Add global static context for each blog.